Medical expert of the article

 Indications for the procedure

-Indications for puncture may include:
+Indications for puncture may be:

-- Ultrasound signs of a fluid mass;
+- Ultrasound signs of fluid formation;

 The basic indications for biopsy are:

-- lack of effectiveness of the therapy performed.
+- lack of effectiveness of the therapy.

 - lymph node necrosis;